 Schedule 2A — Provisions concerning a proceeding before the State Administrative Tribunal

+[Section 148D]

 [Heading inserted by No. 55 of 2004 s.
 746.]

-[Section 148D]

 1. Representation

 (1) A party to a proceeding before the State Administrative Tribunal may appear personally unless the State Administrative Tribunal, being of the opinion that the personal appearance of a person would be detrimental to the health of the person, orders that the person be represented.